mendix/docs/content/en/docs/appstore/general/app-store-content-support.md

 Content in this support category is supported as-is.
 When changing the content, the module will no longer be Platform-supported.
 {{% /alert %}}

-### 2.2 Deprecated Support Category
+### 2.2 Deprecated Support Category {#deprecated}

 We will move Platform-supported content into this category when we consider the content end-of-life.
 We factor in popularity, the availability of improved alternative(s), and industry standards when deciding on this.

-Support for content in this category is decided by Mendix on a case-by-case basis.
+Support for content in this category is limited and is decided by Mendix on a case-by-case basis.
 You can still follow the standard support process using the [Mendix Support Portal](https://support.mendix.com).
 However, the Mendix SLA no longer applies.

 ### 2.3 Community Support Category {#community-category}